Read about Auguste's remarkable story in Henri Tardent's account. Now read on!

 The following is a brief chronology of events that led to the establishment of Tardents in the USA.

-The photo above is Auguste with General Ivan Balachev, Director of the Red Cross where they accepted the Russian surrender, in the Russo Japanese war at Port Arthur 1905.
+The photo above is Auguste with General Ivan Balachev, Active State Councillor of the Russian Red Cross where they accepted the Russian surrender, in the Russo Japanese war at Port Arthur 1905.
 According to family accounts, Auguste managed much of the immediate post-surrender arrangements.
+Photos to the left are by G. Decaux, Phot-Edit., Leysin, taken between 1900 and 1910, acquired as postcards when the family were taking eldest daughter Inna to continue her studies at the University of Lausanne Switzerland.

 1891: Auguste’s middle child and only son Sasha, born in 1891, reputedly joined the “Greens” in his late 20s: The Greens were armed peasant groups fighting against all state-sponsored armies till 1922; the family believes that he did not survive collectivization and the beginnings of Stalinism but no official date of death is available as far as is known.